-The symptoms may include loss of appetite, nausea, stomach pain, fatigue, and jaundice (yellowing) of the skin and whites of the eyes.
+If they do appear, the symptoms may include loss of appetite, nausea, stomach pain, fatigue, and jaundice (yellowing) of the skin and whites of the eyes.
 If the infection continues for more than 6 months, the condition is called chronic hepatitis C.

 Hepatitis C is spread through contact with infected blood.
-People who have received blood transfusions, IV drug users, household members and sexual partners of infected persons, and people who may be exposed to other people’s blood at work are at highest risk of getting Hepatitis C. HCV can also be spread through sexual contact or unsanitary tattooing and piercing practices.
+People who have received blood transfusions, IV drug users, household members and sexual partners of infected persons, and people who may be exposed to other people’s blood at work are at highest risk of getting Hepatitis C. In some cases, HCV can also be spread through sexual contact or unsanitary tattooing and piercing practices.

 There are 2 simple blood tests for Hepatitis C that your doctor can order.
 A screening test for antibodies shows whether you may have been exposed to the Hepatitis C virus.
-A second test called a Hepatitis PCR can confirm if you have an active case of Hepatitis C and be used to monitor the effectiveness of treatment.
+A second test called a Hepatitis C RNA (or PCR) test can confirm if you have an active case of Hepatitis C and be used to monitor the effectiveness of treatment.

-There is no vaccine for Hepatitis C.
+- There is no vaccine to prevent hepatitis C.